 In our Excess and Surplus Lines segment, we write a small book of excess property insurance, but we do not write primary property insurance.
-In our Excess and Surplus Lines segment, we have a surplus share reinsurance treaty in effect that was specifically designed to cover property risks.
+The Excess and Surplus Lines segment has a surplus share reinsurance treaty in effect that was specifically designed to cover property risks.
 The surplus share treaty along with facultative reinsurance helps ensure that our net retained limit per risk will be \$5.0 million or below.